rapidsai/deployment/source/cloud/azure/azure-ml.md

 In Azure Machine Learning, the environment is used to define the necessary software dependencies (packages, libaries and settings) to run a training job.

-When you create an AzureML experiment, you need to specify the environment that will be used to run copies of the training script across the cluster node.
+When you create an AzureML experiment, you need to specify the environment that will be used to run copies of the training script across the cluster nodes.
 You can either use a pre-built environment provided by AzureML or create a custom environment by defining a Docker container image.

 In this case, we would like to create a custom RAPIDS docker image.
 Simply specify the directory that will serve as the build context, which should contain a Dockerfile (similar to below) and any other necessary files: